Guidelines for Release of Email Addresses

 - The special assistant to the provost can authorize unsolicited broadcast emails to faculty and staff.

-- The Registrar's Office can authorize unsolicited broadcast requests to the entire student body or to smaller numbers of students.
+- The Registrar's Office can authorize unsolicited broadcast requests to the entire student body or to subsets of students.

 Criteria for Authorization of Student Email Messages: